s3ql/s3ql/rst/installation.rst

 * `Python <http://www.python.org/>`_ 3.3.0 or newer.
 Make sure to also install the development headers.

+* The `setuptools/distribute Python Module
+  <https://pypi.python.org/pypi/distribute>`_.
+To check if this
+  module is installed, try to execute `python -c 'import setuptools'`.

 * The `PyCrypto Python Module
   <https://www.dlitz.net/software/pycrypto/>`_.
 To check if this
   module is installed, try to execute `python -c 'import Crypto'`.